AvarageCodeEnjoyer/FutureFile/README.md

-# FutureFile
+# FutureBase
 <b>FutureSight</b>, our sister application, is a mobile app designed for students to conveniently store all their school-related information in an intuitive manner.

-<b>FutureFile</b> is the accompanying website that facilitates seamless data sharing among users.
+<b>FutureBase</b> is the accompanying website that facilitates seamless data sharing among users.
 Each FutureSight user is assigned a unique user id and you can use it to share your profile.
-The <b>FutureFile</b> website dynamically generates user profiles, complete with an auto-updating bio, as users fill out their information on the mobile app.
-It's important to note that while <b>FutureFile</b> serves as a platform to view user data, any edits or updates must be made within the <b>FutureSight</b> mobile app.
+The <b>FutureBase</b> website dynamically generates user profiles, complete with an auto-updating bio, as users fill out their information on the mobile app.
+It's important to note that while <b>FutureBase</b> serves as a platform to view user data, any edits or updates must be made within the <b>FutureSight</b> mobile app.

 ## Documentation
 - [Routes](#routes)